-Depending on your line of work, you may also find that potential clients will be unwilling to work with a sole trader.
+- Depending on your line of work, you may also find some potential clients will be unwilling to work with a sole trader

-You should consider this when starting your business, and ask yourself if launching your business as a limited company would be a preferable option.
+You should also consider if launching your business as a limited company would be a preferable option (see Pros & Cons above).